 - 1. Contact appropriate administrator and solicit name(s) of recommended preceptor(s). - 2.
 Provide written confirmation of selected preceptor(s) prior to beginning clinical. - 3.
 Provide an orientation for preceptors, including course and clinical objectives, clinical experiences, and student evaluation criteria. - 4.
 Be available to preceptors and students via telephone, e-mail and/or paper. - 5.
-Make on-site visits to coordinate, supervise, and evaluate student performance and learning experience. - 6.
+Coordinate, supervise, and evaluate student performance and learning experience. - 6.
 Make on-site visits within 24-48 hours if warranted.